ray-project/ray/doc/source/rllib/rllib-advanced-api.rst

 Rewriting Trajectories
 ~~~~~~~~~~~~~~~~~~~~~~

-Note that in the ``on_postprocess_traj`` callback you have full access to the trajectory batch (``post_batch``) and other training state.
-This can be used to rewrite the trajectory, which has a number of uses including:
+Note that in the ``on_postprocess_traj`` callback you have full access to the
+trajectory batch (``post_batch``) and other training state.
+This can be used to
+rewrite the trajectory, which has a number of uses including:

  * Backdating rewards to previous time steps (e.g., based on values in ``info``).
- * Adding model-based curiosity bonuses to rewards (you can train the model with a `custom model supervised loss <rllib-models.html#supervised-model-losses>`__).
+ * Adding model-based curiosity bonuses to rewards (you can train the model with a
+   `custom model supervised loss <rllib-models.html#supervised-model-losses>`__).

-To access the policy / model (``policy.model``) in the callbacks, note that ``info['pre_batch']`` returns a tuple where the first element is a policy and the second one is the batch itself.
-You can also access all the rollout worker state using the following call:
+To access the policy / model (``policy.model``) in the callbacks, note that
+``info['pre_batch']`` returns a tuple where the first element is a policy and the
+second one is the batch itself.
+You can also access all the rollout worker state
+using the following call:

+..
+TODO move to doc_code and make it use algo configs.
 .. code-block:: python

     from ray.rllib.evaluation.rollout_worker import get_global_worker